holographicSol/Rad/README.md

 CPM is displayed on the transmitters ssd1306 OLED display and CPM is also transmitted over RF24 intended for the receiver ESP32 to read remotely for remote observation.

-Rad needs a 60 second warm up to aquire precion CPM and this system is sensitive to sunlight because it is extremely sensitive.
+Rad requires a sixty second warm up to aquire precion CPM.
+Max reading is currently around 10240 due to memory limitation pertaining to the way Rad calculates CPM.
+Extremely sensitive to sunlight unless geiger muller tube is covered.

 ![plot](./DSC_0000_BURST20240608185435562.JPG)